cea-hpc/phobos/doc/design/deletion_and_versioning.md

 If an object with the same targeted OID already exists in the ``object`` database, the operation fails.

-The recovered version is always the latest version of the targeted UUID.
+The undeleted version is always the latest version of the targeted UUID.

 #### Put
 The `phobos put` command prints the version number of the pushed object.
 Its